Union Parish traffic stop ends with driver hitting parked car and commercial building; suspect on the run - NewsBreak

 Related

-Louisiana tow truck driver attempts to tow vehicle at DWI scene, arrested for possessing warrant and firearm
+Tow truck driver attempts to tow vehicle at DWI scene, arrested by West Monroe Police for possessing warrant and firearm

 42-Year-Old Louis J. Greenberg Arrested Following Motor Vehicle Accident In Ouachita Parish (Ouachita Parish, La)